Tim Paulson: Career

 While at the Labor Council, Paulson oversaw the passage of the Health Care Security Ordinance which requires that employers make Health Care Expenditures (health insurance, City Option payments, etc.) on behalf of their workers.
 He was also instrumental in passing the $15 minimum wage increase for the City and County of San Francisco in 2014, and the Retail Employee Rights Ordinances, which regulates hours, retention, scheduling, and treatment of part-time employees at some Formula Retail Establishments.
 Additionally, Paulson established the community benefits agreement for the revitalization of San Francisco's Hunters Point Shipyard.
 The community benefits agreement included over 10,000 new homes, 35% designated workforce affordable, and development that requires living wage jobs.
 Paulson also secured a donation agreement on behalf of the developer of over $35 million to support the community during the build out for workforce development, education, and other needs.

 Under his leadership at the San Francisco Labor Council, Paulson established the first union Immigrant Rights center in the nation, We Rise SF, a resource for documented, undocumented, and citizen workers in San Francisco and the surrounding Bay Area.

-Paulson is the current Secretary-Treasurer of the San Francisco Building and Construction Trades Council after a unanimous election in July 2018.
+Paulson recently retired as the current Secretary-Treasurer of the San Francisco Building and Construction Trades Council where he negotiated many Project Labor Agreements for major San Francisco development projects that guaranteed prevailings wages, benefits and skilled apprenticeship training for all construction workers.